-The EHP Pharmacy Formulary (effective 7/1/2014) is a guide for health care providers, plan members and clients.
-The formulary is updated on a regular basis, including when a new generic or brand-name medications becomes available and as discontinued drugs are removed from the marketplace The EHP formulary is subject to change at any time.
+The EHP Pharmacy Formulary (effective 4/1/2016) is a guide for health care providers, plan members and clients.
+The formulary is updated on a regular basis, including when a new generic or brand-name medication becomes available and as discontinued drugs are removed from the marketplace The EHP formulary is subject to change at any time.
 Formulary updates will be provided quarterly, as needed and the changes can be found here.

-All EHP members who are covered by the EHP pharmacy benefit have a three-tier drug benefit.
-With a three-tier drug benefit, prescription medications fall into one of three tiers.
-Each tier has a different co-pay or out of pocket expense.
+Some EHP Members covered by the EHP pharmacy benefit have a three-tier drug benefit, while others have a four-tier drug benefit.
+Each tier has a different co-pay or out-of-pocket expense.

 The EHP pharmacy formulary consists of the following tiers: